 - To balance project budget deficits for total direct costs

-- Research being sponsored by for-profit (profit-making) or foreign organizations, where there is a “work for hire” arrangement, or where the research involves any limitation of rights on the part of the sponsor with respect to intellectual property (patents trademarks, copyrights, or trade secrets)
+- Research being sponsored by for-profit (profit-making) or foreign organizations, where there is a “work for hire” arrangement, or where the research involves any limitation of rights on the part of the sponsor with respect to publications, intellectual property (patents trademarks, copyrights, or trade secrets)

 - Where granting the waiver might appear to establish a precedent for future projects

 Note: In the event that the sponsored project does not apply full F&A rates according to the university’s NICRA, F&A are calculated on Total Direct Cost (TDC) base unless there is a published sponsor policy about Indirect Costs and specific guidelines on how they should be calculated.